Fallout 3 downloadable content: The Pitt

 The Pitt is the second downloadable content pack.
-It allows the player to journey to the industrial raider town known as The Pitt, in the remains of Pittsburgh, Pennsylvania.
+It allows the player to journey to the remains of Pittsburgh, Pennsylvania, now an industrial raider-controlled city known as the Pitt.
 The pack features several new weapons, new armor and clothing items, four achievements and around four to five hours of gameplay.
-The Pitt was released on March 24, 2009 on Xbox Live and Games for Windows Live, but was quickly removed due to glitches in the gameplay which made the Xbox 360 version of the expansion unplayable.
-Further investigation was performed by Bethesda and Microsoft, and on March 25, 2009, the expansion was again uploaded to Xbox Live, and was made available again that afternoon.
+The Pitt was released on March 24, 2009, on Xbox Live and Games for Windows Live, but was quickly removed due to severe glitches in the gameplay which made the Xbox 360 version of the expansion unplayable.
+Further investigation was performed by Bethesda and Microsoft, and on March 25, 2009, the expansion was again uploaded to Xbox Live, and was made available once more that afternoon.
 For those who downloaded it on March 24 in the morning, glitches were still apparent.
 A new version was available on Xbox Live on April 2, fixing freezing issues many players had encountered with the previous version.
 A retail disk was released at the end of May 2009 containing this and the Operation: Anchorage downloadable content.
 It was released for Xbox 360 and Games for Windows.
 The downloadable content is copied to the hard drive and functions as it would have had it been downloaded.
 This pack was released for the PlayStation 3 at the same time as Operation Anchorage on October 1, 2009.